Crivello Carlson, S.C.

 Jeff is a long time shareholder and member of the Board of Directors at Crivello Carlson.
 He is National Trial Counsel for one of the Country’s leading manufacturers of compact farming and construction equipment and assists as National Counsel for a leading manufacturer of outdoor power equipment.
 He has also served as National Counsel for one of the Country’s leading manufacturers of boilers and water heaters and works with several multi-national companies on contract disputes, product performance issues and product liability claims.

-Jeff has handled numerous cases throughout the State and Country and has tried cases to juries in New York, Kansas, Connecticut and California.
+Jeff has handled numerous cases throughout the State and Country and has tried cases to juries in New York, Kansas, Connecticut, Texas and California.
 Jeff’s trials typically involve claimed damages in excess of $1 Million and involve alleged product defects and performance and warnings issues resulting in catastrophic injuries.

 Closer to home Jeff is proud to sit on the Board of Directors for one of the clients that he has represented for nearly 20 years.
 He has tried numerous cases to juries throughout the State involving automobile accidents, products liability, medical malpractice and fire loss claims with great success.